mlubinsky/mlubinsky.github.com/ms_excel/README.md

   - it has a header line which is "A", "B", "C", other columns are the sorted dates in format YYYY-MM-DD extracted from the names of input files
   - it has columns A, B, C with the same values as in input files.
-  - it has extra colums, 1 column per file, the value in thess exrra columns are extracted from column "D" of corresponding files.
+  - it has extra colums, 1 column per file, the values in these extra columns should be extracted from column "D" of corresponding files.
 ```

 ### Number of rows and columns